robertmeta/vimfiles/README.md

 Don't copy this wholesale, pick and choose the pieces you want, I try to keep it well commented.

-... seriously, don't fork this.
+...
+Seriously, don't fork this.